mintty/wsltty/README.md

 The optional first parameter designates the installation target, the optional second parameter designates the configuration directory.

+### Invocation ###

+WSLtty can be invoked with
+* installed desktop shortcuts or Start menu shortcuts
+* wsl*.bat scripts generated into the installation directory
+* Explorer context menu (if installed from the Start menu)

+Starting the mintty terminal directly from the WSLtty installation location is discouraged because that would bypass the `--configdir` option.

 ### Configuration ###

 #### Command line scripts `wsl*.bat` ####